Module 2

 Inhaling drugs

-Some DCRs allow one to inhale drugs as for some people this is the main route of drug consumption.
-The review by Speed et al. identified 48 sites worldwide that permitted non-injection routes of consumption, with the majority located in Europe (18).
+Some DCRs accommodate inhalation drug use as it represents a primary method of drug consumption for certain individuals.
+A review by Speed et al. identified 48 global sites that permit non-injection method of drugconsumption, with the majority located in Europe (18).

 Safer Crack Kits